Rufous-necked hornbill: Description

 The head, neck, and lower body of the male are coloured rufous, with deeper colouration on the flanks and abdomen.
 The middle primaries and the lower half of the tail are tipped white.
 The rest of the hornbill's plumage is a glossy dark-green and black.
 The lower tail-covert feathers are coloured chestnut mixed with black.

 The female is black, except for the end-portion of her tail and the tips of the middle primaries, which are white.
 Juvenile hornbills resemble adults of the same sex, but lack the ridges at the base of the upper beak.
-The beak lacks a true caique but is thickened at its base.
+The beak lacks a true casque but is thickened at its base.
 It has a number of dark ridges on the upper beak which are absent in the young and increase in number with age up to about seven.
 The commissure of the beaks is broken in both sexes.

 Distribution and habitat

 The rufous-necked hornbill has the northernmost distribution ranging from Northeast India, central Bhutan to western Thailand and northwestern Vietnam.
 It ranges over an area of 1163811 km2, of which 825837 km2 is forested.
 Within this area, it lives in 90 protected areas comprising 54955 km2 of protected forest but only including 7% of optimal hornbill habitat.

 Mahananda Wildlife Sanctuary in West Bengal represents its westernmost limit; it has also been recorded in Buxa Tiger Reserve, Manas National Park, Eaglenest Wildlife Sanctuary, Sessa Orchid Sanctuary, Kamlang Wildlife Sanctuary, Namdapha National Park and Pakke Tiger Reserve.

 It predominantly inhabits ridged and hilly forests, primarily temperate broadleaf and mixed forests at elevations of 150–2200 m, It has also been recorded in dry woodland.